Braverman says she can ‘no longer trust the Tories’ after Reform defection

 She accused the party of “betrayal” and said it felt like a divorce.

-Mr Farage, meanwhile, doubled down on Reform’s message that “Britain is broken” at a central London press conference, amid criticism of the message from his political opponents.
+Mr Farage doubled down on Reform’s message that “Britain is broken” at a central London press conference, amid criticism of the message from his political opponents.

 Former minister Mrs Braverman is the latest Conservative to leave the party for Reform, hot on the heels of fellow MPs Robert Jenrick and Andrew Rosindell.